What's New in Version 2024.11.10-4f524894

 An api.alter_engine_auto_suspend_mins() procedure has been added to alter an existing engine’s

-configuration parameter.
-Note that this procedure only works for engines created using the newapi.create_engine()
+auto_suspend_minsconfiguration parameter.
+Note that this procedure only works for engines created using the newapi.create_engine()procedure mentioned above. -

 Use the new api.resume_engine() procedure to resume a suspended engine.
 Beginning with version